flexera-public/bulk-rightlink10-enablement/README.md

     - no key or pass (managed on your computer via keyagent)

 -   List of servers

-You will need to provide the script a file with the list of servers to rightlink enable.
+    - You will need to provide the script a file with the list of servers to rightlink enable.

-servers.txt
+    example file called server.txt

 ```
 10.10.12.1
 10.10.14.3